Interior Design Bachelor of Science

 Study Abroad

 The School of Architecture and Design has a long tradition of offering semester-long study-abroad programs for undergraduates in international locations.
 The programs are led by Wentworth faculty members in collaboration with scholars residing in those cities.
 During their time abroad, students enrich their cultural and professional perspectives through study-travel and working closely with local design professionals.
 Study-abroad curriculum is aligned with required courses in Boston, allowing normal progress toward graduation.
-During the academic year 2023-24, a semester-abroad program will be offered in Berlin, Germany.

 Cooperative Work Experience